American Epic: Soundtrack and albums

 The American Epic films were accompanied by 10 music releases.
 These included American Epic: The Collection - a 5-CD box set of 100 songs featuring one track by each of the hundred artists researched as potential subjects for the American Epic films.
 American Epic: The Soundtrack which released featured performances from the American Epic documentaries.
 Music from The American Epic Sessions featured contemporary artists recording live on the restored first electrical sound recording system from the 1920s.
 The album contained 32 performances recorded for The American Epic Sessions film.
 A series of compilations were released of artists featured in the American Epic documentary films.
 The albums were: American Epic: The Best of Mississippi John Hurt, American Epic: The Best of The Carter Family, American Epic: The Best of Blind Willie Johnson, American Epic: The Best of the Memphis Jug Band along with American Epic: The Best of Lead Belly who was not featured in the film series.
 These releases were accompanied by two genre compilations: American Epic: The Best of Blues and American Epic: The Best of Country.
 The Best Of albums were released as digital downloads with truncated versions issued on vinyl.

 New sound restoration techniques developed for the American Epic film production were utilized to restore the songs on the albums.
-The 78rpm disc transfers were made by sound engineer Nicholas Bergh using reverse engineering techniques, garnered from working with the original 1920s recording equipment on The American Epic Sessions, along with meticulous sound restoration undertaken by Peter Henderson and Joel Tefteller to reveal greater fidelity, presence, and clarity to these 1920s and 30s recordings than had ever been heard before.
+The 78 rpm disc transfers were made by sound engineer Nicholas Bergh using reverse engineering techniques, garnered from working with the original 1920s recording equipment on The American Epic Sessions, along with meticulous sound restoration undertaken by Peter Henderson and Joel Tefteller to reveal greater fidelity, presence, and clarity to these 1920s and 30s recordings than had ever been heard before.
 Nicholas Bergh commented, "the recordings in this set are special since they utilize the earliest and simplest type of electric recording equipment used for commercial studio work.
 As a result, they have an unrivaled immediacy to the sound."

 Some of the recordings were repressed from the original metal parts, which the production located whilst researching the films.
 Peter Henderson explained "in some cases we were lucky enough to get some metal parts – that's the originals where they were cut to wax and the metal was put into the grooves and the discs were printed from those back in the '20s.
 Some of those still exist – Sony had some of them in their vaults."
 The releases won particular acclaim for the song selection and the sound quality of the transfers of vintage 78rpm records.